roshankharel/element-resize-event.js/README.md

 # Intro

-Enabels listening to resize events on any HTMLElement
+Enables listening to resize events on any HTMLElement

 # How to use